-iTalk Pro Review
+iTalk Pro full review

 The iTalk Pro works with 5G iPods and 2G iPod nanos.
 At its front it offers a single circular button with the word ‘iTalk’ emblazoned at its middle.
 This button is surrounded by a red circle that glows red when connected to the iPod.
 The button can be used to activate and stop recordings, and to set low and high gain levels for different recording situations.
 The low gain level is best for recording conversation at close range, while the high gain is good for recording at a distance and for music.
 The device can automatically decide which setting is appropriate to use when you are recording, though you can override this feature if you want.